austinche/sidejob/README.md

 ** {type: 'error', error: <message>, backtrace: <exception backtrace>, timestamp: <date>}
 * job:<jid>:rate:<timestamp> - Rate limiter used to prevent run away executing of a job ** Keys are automatically expired
+* job:<jid>:lock - Used to prevent multiple worker threads from running a job ** Auto expired to prevent stale locks